 Allied landings at Gallipoli

-The Allies land on and around the Gallipoli peninsula, Turkey: the British/British Indian 29th Division at Helles; the Australians and New Zealanders (Anzacs) north of Gaba Tepe at what would be named Anzac Cove; and the French at Kum Kale on the Asian shore.
-The Allies manage to secure their position and advance inland against the Ottoman defenders, despite suffering heavy casualties.
-However the campaign will soon become a stalemate when Ottoman reinforcements arrive.
+The Allies landed on and around the Gallipoli peninsula, Turkey: the British/British Indian 29th Division at Helles; the Australians and New Zealanders (Anzacs) north of Gaba Tepe at what would be named Anzac Cove; and the French at Kum Kale on the Asian shore.
+The Allies managed to secure their position and advanced inland against the Ottoman defenders, despite suffering heavy casualties.
+However the campaign would soon become a stalemate when Ottoman reinforcements arrived.